What is Sobriety? Defining & Navigating Lifelong Commitment

-Generally, sobriety is viewed as the achievement of enjoying a successful life in recovery from a drug or alcohol addiction, rather than the avoidance of intoxicants.
+Generally, sobriety is viewed as the achievement of enjoying a successful life in recovery.
+Not just the avoidance of intoxicants.
 Sobriety involves positive mental, physical, and spiritual well-being.

-Emotional sobriety refers to the ability to deal and process feelings positively.
+Emotional sobriety refers to the ability to deal with and process feelings positively.

-While emotionally sober people may not always feel happy, they are no longer a victim of their feelings and emotions.
+While emotionally sober people may not always feel happy, they are no longer victims of their feelings and emotions.
 Emotional sobriety can be defined as the capability of embracing feelings.